quarter-spiral/service-client/README.md

 ### Response

-If the HTTP response comes with a 200 status code, the client returns a ``Service::Client::Raw::Response`` object.
+If the HTTP response comes with a 200 status code, the client returns a ``Service::Client::Response`` object.
 That allows you to query for the JSON decoded data that came along with the body of the HTTP response.
 If the body was empty that data is just ``true``.
 You can also reach for the raw HTTP response:

 ```ruby
 response = client.get(client.urls.author(123))